Updated:

 Overall Home Improvements for Amputees

-When it comes to things amputees need, there are some simple tips to keep in mind.
+When it comes to things amputees need, there are some simple yet effective tips to keep in mind to improve your living space’s safety, accessibility, and overall comfort:

-• If possible, consider adding more storage throughout your home to help maintain clear paths for optimal mobility.
+Consider adding more storage throughout your home to help maintain clear paths for optimal mobility, especially if you're using mobility aids or a prosthetic limb.

-• Amputees and housework don’t always go hand-in-hand, so don’t be afraid to make outside arrangements with a friend or family member to clean your space.
+Amputees and housework don't always go hand-in-hand, so don't hesitate to make outside arrangements with a friend or family member to clean your space.
+This can be especially helpful during the initial adjustment period after receiving your prosthetic devices.

-• Rearrange your furniture or add end tables to provide more support in your pathways.
+Rearrange your furniture or add end tables to provide more support in your pathways.
+This can be especially beneficial for those with lower limb prostheses who are learning to walk with their prosthesis.

 Adapting Entrance and Living Area

-Home adaptations for amputees in the entryway and living area can make a big difference in the safety and comfortability of your home:
+Home adaptations for amputees in the entryway and living area can make a significant difference in the safety and comfort of your home:

-• In the case that you’re in a wheelchair temporarily and you have stairs leading into your home, you could invest in a short-term ramp.
+• Ramp installation: If you're in a wheelchair temporarily and have stairs leading into your home, consider investing in a short-term ramp.
+For a large number of stairs or steep inclines, a more permanent ramp might be necessary.

-• Another useful item for leg amputees include handrails to provide stability on uneven terrain or on stairs.
+• Handrails for stability: Another useful addition for leg amputees includes handrails to provide stability on uneven terrain or on stairs.
+These can be particularly helpful when learning to navigate with a prosthetic leg.

-• Make sure the outside lighting is sufficient to help prevent falls or accidents when it’s dark outside, and consider investing in a motion sensor.
+• Improved lighting: Ensure the outside lighting is sufficient to help prevent falls or accidents when it's dark outside.
+Consider investing in motion sensor lighting for added convenience and safety.

 Kitchen Improvements to Increase Mobility

-• Use lower cabinets for items that you need on a daily basis and keep most-used items on the countertop.
+• Optimize storage: Use lower cabinets for items that you need on a daily basis and keep most-used items on the countertop.
+This is particularly helpful for those with upper limb prostheses, such as shoulder or above-the-elbow prosthetics.

-• Use your kitchen table to prep food from a seated position.
+• Adapt food preparation: Use your kitchen table to prep food from a seated position.
+This can be especially useful for individuals still adjusting to their prosthetic devices or those who get tired easily.

-• Kitchen equipment for amputees includes gel pads that you can place under plates or bowls to prevent them from sliding.
+• Use assistive kitchen tools: Kitchen equipment for amputees includes gel pads that you can place under plates or bowls to prevent them from sliding.
+There are also numerous specialized kitchen tools designed for one-handed use.

-• For larger changes, consider adding pull-down shelves or removing lower-level cabinets to better accommodate a wheelchair.
+• Consider larger changes: For more substantial modifications, consider adding pull-down shelves or removing lower-level cabinets to better accommodate a wheelchair or to create a more accessible workspace.

 Bedroom Adaptations

-• “Touch on” lamps for your bedside table make it easy to turn the light on and off at night without having to walk over to the light switch each time.
+• Lighting solutions: "Touch on" lamps for your bedside table make it easy to turn the light on and off at night without having to walk over to the light switch each time.

 Bathroom Modifications for Amputees